julien6387/supvisors/docs/dashboard.rst

 ------------

 The Address Page of **Supvisors** is a bit less "sparse" than the web page provided by Supervisor.
-It shows the status of the address, as seen by the local **Supvisors** instance.
+It shows the status of the node, as seen by the local **Supvisors** instance.
-It also enables the user to command the processes declared on this address and provides statistics that may be useful at software integration time.
+It also enables the user to command the processes declared on this node and provides statistics that may be useful at software integration time.

 Address Page Header
 ~~~~~~~~~~~~~~~~~~~

 The status of the Address is displayed on the left side of the header:

-    * the name of the address, marked with the ✪ sign if it corresponds to the "Master",
+    * the Address name, marked with the ✪ sign if it corresponds to the "Master",
-    * the current loading of the processes running on this address,
+    * the current loading of the processes running on this node,
-    * the state of this address,
+    * the Address state,
-    * the date of the last tick received from Supervisor on this address.
+    * the date of the last tick received from the Supervisor running on this node.

 In the middle of the header, the 'Statistics View' box enables the user to choose the information presented on this page.
 By default, the `Processes Section`_ is displayed.
 The other choice is the `Host Section`_.
 The periods can be updated in the :ref:`supvisors_section` of the Supervisor configuration file.

 Next to it, the 'Statistics Period' box enables the user to choose the period used for the statistics of this page.